adarshraj/shutdowner/README.md

 Windows power options like Shutdown, Hibernate etc.

-Hi.
-I created this application as a hobby to learn asm.
-While coding i used the nick name Lahar.
-Don't remember why i lost interest in it.
+Shutdowner apllication was created as a hobby to learn Win32 assembly language.
+This was when I was searching for a job; I lost interest in it after getting a job and my focus completly changed to Java then.
 Just uploading here so if anybody is interested, they can continue its development.
 My coding standards and implementations will be poor.
 Please excuse me.
 The application is incomplete.
 Some functionalities are missing.

+Btw, Lahar is me only